falconry/falcon/docs/community/packaging.rst

 ^^^^^^^^^^^^^^^^^^
 We regularly build and test :ref:`binary wheels <binary_wheels>` on the IBM Z platform (aka ``s390x``) which is big-endian.
-We are not aware of endianness-related issues.
+We are not aware of any endianness-related issues.

 32-bit support
 ^^^^^^^^^^^^^^